 If you’ve been injured while visiting the dentist, as a result of negligence, you might be able to make a compensation claim for dental negligence.

 One of the most difficult things following an injury is understanding if you have the right to claim.
-If you’re feeling confused or are unsure what your position is legally, we can help.
+If you’re feeling confused or are unsure what your position is legally, a trained legal adviser can help.
 While everyone’s experience varies, there are some questions that you can answer that can help you understand if you have a claim.
 They are:

-If you answered yes to those questions, then it’s likely you have a claim and that we can help you take the next steps.
-To find out if you are able to make a claim and to get tailored advice, we recommend calling us for free on 0800 234 6438, where you can have a no pressure chat with us about your case.
+If you answered yes to those questions, then it’s likely you have a claim and that a legal adviser can help you take the next steps.
+To find out if you are able to make a claim and to get tailored advice, we recommend calling an adviser for free on 0800 234 6438, where you can have a no-pressure chat about your case.

 Dental negligence refers to any treatment by a dentist which falls below an expected standard of care, and has caused you an injury.
 Included in this are experiences such as: